What A Difference $220 Can Make!

-But when I saw the price, I had the same reaction as my fellow smarthome integrators and clients – “What are they smoking?”
+When I saw the price, I thought “What are they smoking?”

 At $399 it was not just overpriced, but expensive even by Sonos standards.

-Sure it could be part of an existing multi-room Sonos installation, but that’s a hefty price tag for the ability to stream music over Wi-Fi instead of having to wrangle with Bluetooth connected music devices.
+Sure it could be part of an existing multi-room Sonos installation, but that’s still a hefty price tag.

 Big Sound From A Big Device

-It doesn’t disappoint – the sound from the Move is truly room-filling and on par with some of their existing Sonos speakers.
+It doesn’t disappoint – the sound from the Move is truly room-filling.

 Perfection?
 Of Course Not